 We understand that this can be a scary and overwhelming time, but know that you are never alone.
 Our compassionate, dedicated adoption coordinators are available 24/7 to answer your questions, discuss your options, and help you make the decision that is best for you.

 We will never pressure you one way or another.
 All of our services are completely confidential.
 Your privacy is safe with us and your information will never be shared.
 Call, text, chat, or email us anytime, day or night.

-Choosing to place your baby for adoption should not burden you financially.
-If you create an adoption plan you are guaranteed to receive financial assistance in North Carolina for medical, legal, and counseling fees.
+Choosing to place your baby for adoption will not burden you financially.
+If you create an adoption plan you may qualify to receive financial assistance in North Carolina for medical, legal, and counseling fees.
 You may also be able to receive assistance for living expenses.
 Financial assistance is handled through your social worker or attorney.

 Adoption is one of the most loving and selfless gifts you can give both your baby and their adoptive family.
 Your decision to place your baby for adoption will be a long-awaited miracle for a family hoping to adopt.

 There are many reasons expectant mothers choose adoption in North Carolina.
 There are endless factors to consider when you are responsible for another life.
 Your needs become secondary to feeding, clothing, educating and loving a child.
 Overall, North Carolina mothers decide to place their baby for adoption because they care about themselves and, more importantly, they care about their baby.
 An expectant mother may choose to place her baby with an adoption agency in North Carolina if:

 If you decide you are not ready to be a parent, you can plan your baby’s future by choosing an adoptive family for your baby.
 Adoption can provide your baby:

 Once you have decided to move forward with adoption in North Carolina we will help you get started by creating your adoption plan.